myflowpl/generator-angular-flow/README.md

-GENERATOR-ANGULAR-FLOW
+# GENERATOR-ANGULAR-FLOW

-Avoid boilerplate and improve productivity and consistency.
+Improve productivity and consistency on your AngularJS projects.

 ## NOTICE
 to use 1 beta version besed on grunt install:
 ```
 npm install -g generator-angular-flow@0.0.3
 ```
 to use 2 beta version based on gulp install:
 ```
 npm install -g generator-angular-flow@0.1.2
 ```

 currently at master we develop 0.2.0 beta version based on webpack
 ```
 npm install -g generator-angular-flow@0.2.*
 ```

 ## WARNING